notblessy/takeme-backend/README.md

 - takeme-app uses a clean architecture referenced by go-clean-arch `https://github.com/bxcodec/go-clean-arch`.
 It has 4 domain layers such

-  - Models Layer
+  - Models Layer provides domain models
-  - Repository Layer
+  - Repository Layer communicates to persistence layer
-  - Usecase Layer
+  - Usecase Layer stores action of process
-  - Delivery Layer
+  - Delivery Layer exchanges data between client & system

 - Here's some reason why referencing go-clean-arch:
+  - Scalable:
+    - As the application grows, it'll be easier adding new features or modify existing ones without widespreading negative impacts.
   - Reliable:
     - Domains are easly and independently testable.
     - Adapting Domainn driven design & SOLID principles.
   - Maintainable
     - A way more organized code.
 Even with separated layers, still encapsulates logic business that may not affect other logic when having updates/changes.
     - Code should not depend on one developer.
 Readable codes will saves time and effort of developers in future.
+- takeme-app especially this service, could run process separately using `cobra` as commands in one `main` function.
+For the example, `httpsrv` is the command for running http service, likewise `migration` to run migration.
+This also good approach if we intend to use worker or exposing another port in the future.

 ## Stacks

 - `golang` as the programming language
 - `echo` as the HTTP Framework
-- `.modd` to perform hot reload on changes
-- `dbmate` as db migration
+- `cobra` runs command
 - `mysql` as the RDBMS
 - `gorm` as the ORM
 - `redis` for caching
+- `dbmate` as db migration
 - `mockgen` for mocking
 - `gocognit` to check cognitive complexity
 - `golangci-lint` as linters
+- `.modd` to perform hot reload on changes
 - `makefile` utility for executing task

 ## Author